ML-Forum/Logistic-Regression/README.md

 * It uses a synthetic toy dataset with one variable.
 ----------------------------------------------------------------------------------------------------------
 ## Contents
+1. Logistic Regression Theory
-1. Logistic Regression from Scratch
+2. Logistic Regression from Scratch
-2. Logistic Regression using Scikit learn
+3. Logistic Regression using Scikit learn
-3. Dataset (Features.csv, Labels.csv)
+4. Dataset (Features.csv, Labels.csv)